mjakubowski99/octaneStarter/README.md

 ```
 You need to wait some time to containers startup

-Then you need to compile frontend assets with:
+Then you need to build frontend assets with:
 ```
-npm run dev
+npm run build
 ```

 Products page